 - Economics and Finance

-Eligibility: Fellows must hold a terminal degree (Ph.D. or equivalent) in science, technology, engineering, math, medicine, or related discipline (i.e., STEMM education).
+Eligibility: Fellows must hold a terminal degree (Ph.D. or equivalent) in science, technology, engineering, math, medicine, or related discipline (e.g., STEMM education).
+Candidates who do not have a terminal degree (e.g., M.S. in Economics) will be considered on a case by case basis .
 Degrees must be conferred by September 1, 2020 at the start of the fellowship year, but are not required at the time of application.

 Term Length: Fellows will commit to a one-year fellowship term and will be encouraged to renew their fellowship for an additional one-year term.